Sign up to our Newsletter

 Use the Active Voice

-Writing in an active voice can make your statement more direct, personal, and engaging.
-It can also help you avoid wordiness that can confuse your reader.
+Always write in the active voice.
+This will make your statement more direct, personal, and engaging and help you avoid wordiness that may confuse your reader.

 Keep It Simple